rohitsin28/Project-Task-Management/README.md

 - Vite + React + TypeScript for the frontend
 - Node.js + Express + MongoDB for the backend
 - Secure JWT-based authentication
-- Full CRUD for Projects and Tasks
+- CRUD for Projects and Tasks
 - Reusable modals and responsive UI using Tailwind CSS

 ## Folder Structure